Mynameisbt/mobile-flashcards/utils/README.md

 `yarn start`

-This will start up the development server
+This will start up the development expo server

-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+This application has been tested with Android

 This is a react native mobile flash cards application.
 The application uses local storage to store data.